Armed coup underway in Sudan with government ministers arrested by military group | DW | 25.10.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Military forces have arrested most cabinet ministers and pro-government party leaders.
-PM Abdalla Hamdok has been taken to an undisclosed location, and has called upon the people to resist the coup.
+Prime Minister Abdalla Hamdok has been taken to an undisclosed location, and has called upon the people to resist the coup.

 Most of Sudan's cabinet ministers and pro-government party leaders have been arrested, government sources said early Monday.
 The information ministry called it a full military coup, and demanded the release of all detainees.